 10 Favorite Deep Creek Lake Fall Activities

 –Play outside!
 The Deep Creek Lake area has seven state parks.
 Each offers hiking trails.
-There is no better way to leaf peep!
 Swallow Falls State Park is especially popular.
 Hike the Canyon Trail to see all three waterfalls too.
-Another popular spot is Herrington Manor State Park.
-You can canoe on the quiet lake.
+Another popular spot is Herrington Manor State Park where you can canoe on the quiet lake.

 Fall Fishing Deep Creek Lake Maryland.
 This year, fall fishing puts you in the pleasant “football weather” category in the 1st week of November here at the lake.
 The breeze gets a bit stiffer, the wind has a mild chill to it and the fishing bite lights up in its fall spender.
 The temperature has been a bit warmer than the past few years and you see a lot of boats late in the season trying to score a stringer full of delicious fish.